chrislu/schism/readme.md

 schism - external dependencies
 ------------------------------
 For Windows the external dependencies need to be placed into the /externals folder.
-You can find precompiled versions of the required libraries using the [link below](http://db.tt/8XSt6Rig "schism externals download").
+You can find pre-compiled versions of the required libraries using the [packages linked here](http://db.tt/8XSt6Rig "schism externals download").
 Download the externals package suitable for your platform and extract the contents into the /externals folder.

 contributors
 ------------